Echeveria 'West Rainbow'

-Echeveria 'Rainbow' is a variegated form of Echeveria 'Perle Von Nürnberg'.
-It is a colorful, rosette forming succulent, changing in color as the season change.
-It has a slight ruffle edge in pink with the new growth center in a soft green melting into the light pink.
-The leaves overlap in solitary, up to 6 inches (15 cm) wide rosettes.

-USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Echeveria 'Rainbow' is a colorful succulent with leaves that overlap in rosettes of leaves that change in color as the season change.
 The rosettes grow up to 6 inches (15 cm) in diameter.
 Leaves are fleshy, spoon-shaped, with a pointed tip.
 Leaves are pinkish-purple with irregular flashes of vibrant pink and pale yellow.
 The colors get more intense in winter.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).